BoitumeloMoile/angelic_glam_beauty/README.md

-# Bloom & Co.
-Nail Studio
+# Angelic Glam beauty bar

 A booking website for a nail salon: browse services, register/log in, pick an open appointment slot on a calendar, and pay a small non-refundable deposit